huidr/notes/history/chandra-struggle.md

 ### The Split in the Congress and the Rise of Revolutionary Nationalism

 30. The Government planned to isolate the Radicals from the Moderates; the former can be dealt with force and repression and then the Moderates can be ignored.
 The Government offered a bait: promised to reform Legislative Councils and asked for cooperation—the Moderates conceded to this, while vigorous movement was taking place in the country.
 31. The Radicals wanted to extend the Swadeshi and the Boycott to the nation and include more drastic measures (non-cooperation).
 The Moderates wanted to restrict the Swadeshi only in Bengal and were against any drastic movements.
 The split happened in 1907; the Government took immediate actions to wipe out the Radicals—their leader Tilak was imprisoned, several Radicals arrested and some retired.
 The Moderates also lost support, especially from the youth.
 After 1908, the national movement as a whole declined.
-To promote communalism, the Government then gave separate electorates for Muslims.
+To promote communalism, the Government then gave separate electorates for Muslims (by Indian Councils Act of 1909).
 32. The failure of the Congress made way for Revolutionary Nationalism.
 Young revolutionaries bombed unpopular government officials (once they accidentally killed two English ladies, and the culprits were hanged).
 Secret societies were formed; an unsucessfull attempt was made at Viceroy Lord Hardinge's life (he was only wounded).
 Some revolutionary activities followed in England as well.

 ### World War I and Indian Nationalism: The Ghadar